-Motor Type Part Number

-Banebot Motor RS555 and/or RS550

-Modern Robotics/MATRIX 12VDC Motor

-goBilda Motor Legal replacement: RobotZone 12VDC Motor

-for heavy duty planetary gearbox
+Motor Type Part Number Banebot Motor RS555 and/or RS550 with any gearbox goBilda Motor Modern Robotics/MATRIX 12VDC Motor Legal replacement: RobotZone 12VDC Motor for heavy-duty planetary gearbox

-3.3.06 Power Motor Count
+3.3.07 Power Motor Count

 The maximum number of power motors allowed on the robot is 8, with a maximum of 4 power motors of the same type and gearbox combination.
 In all cases, the maximum number of motors of the same type, regardless of the coupled gearbox, is 6.